josephgarner/e-ink-metro-table/packages/firmware/docs/display-setup.md

 ### Color Mapping

-The E-Ink Spectra 6 supports 7 colors.
+The E-Ink Spectra 6 supports 6 colors.
 The display will approximate your image colors to:
 - Black (#000000)
 - White (#FFFFFF)
 - Red (#FF0000)
 - Yellow (#FFFF00)
 - Blue (#0000FF)
 - Green (#00FF00)
-- Orange (#FF8000)

 **Tip**: Pre-process your images to use only these exact colors for best results.